tkalfaoglu/stitch-gear360/README.md

 ## Thanks

 Thanks a lot to drNoob13 for his project fisheyeStitcher.
 This script is merely a wrapper around that project.
+Likewise thanks to bilde2910 for his original script.